Breaking News

 Tostones

-Typically served as a side dish, or complimento in Puerto Rico, Tostones are a widely popular food.
-Tostones are green plantains that are fried then mashed together.
+Typically served as a side dish, or complemento in Puerto Rico, Tostones are a widely popular food.
+Tostones are made with either green plantains or bread fruit (pana) that are fried then mashed together.
 They are typically not sold as a stand alone food.
 Additionally, they don’t have much flavor without salt or dipping sauce.
-I think that they taste good with mayoketchup, which is the local’s blend of ketchup, mayonaise, and spices.
-Another popular dish that is made with plantains is amarillos; however they are more common in restaurants.
-Amarillos are made with yellow potatoes and have a sweet taste to them.
+Personally, I think that they taste good with mayoketchup, which is the local’s blend of ketchup, mayonnaise, and spices.

 Tostones are the yellow food.